hammerheim-game/hammerheim-rules/7-equipment.md

 Stupidity: Cold One Beast-hounds may use the basic Leadership of it Master if they are within 6" of him.
-Scaly Skin: Cold One Beast-hounds have tough scaly skin, and are considered to have a 6+ armor save.
+Scaly Skin: Cold One Beast-hounds have tough scaly skin, and are considered to have a 6+ armour save.
 This save cannot be modified beyond 6 due to strength modifiers but any result of ‘no save’ on the injury chart will negate the unmodified 6+ save.